-Embodying Georgetown’s mission of cura personalis, and exemplifying the kind of high-impact learning practice that characterizes a Georgetown education, the Engelhard Project represents an innovative approach to integrating student wellness issues into academic contexts.
+Embodying Georgetown’s mission of cura personalis, and exemplifying the kind of high-impact learning practice that characterizes a Georgetown education, the Engelhard Project represents an innovative approach to integrating student well-being issues into academic contexts.

 The Engelhard Project for Connecting Life and Learning focuses on teaching to the whole student.
-By incorporating health and wellness issues into the classroom, the Project fosters academic learning and encourages students to reflect on their own attitudes and behaviors.
+By incorporating health and well-being issues into the classroom, the Project fosters academic learning and encourages students to reflect on their own attitudes and behaviors.

-Using a curriculum infusion approach, Georgetown faculty link academic course content to health and wellness topics through readings, presentations, discussions led by campus health professionals, and reflective writing assignments.
+Using a curriculum infusion approach, Georgetown faculty link academic course content to health and well-being topics through readings, presentations, discussions led by campus health professionals, and reflective writing assignments.
 In addition, fitting with Georgetown's commitment to social justice, some courses extend this work with involvement in local communities.
 The project strives to create meaningful connections between faculty, students, and campus health professionals and encourages the practice of one of Georgetown's most important Jesuit principles, cura personalis, or care for the person.

 The Engelhard Project is made possible by an endowment from the Charles Engelhard Foundation, with additional support from alumni and parents.